liferay/liferay-docs/develop/tutorials/articles/liferay-faces/understanding-cdi-in-jsf-annotations.markdown

 # Understanding CDI in JSF Annotations

+For this tutorial, you'll explore CDI annotations and, then, a helpful table is provided defining equivalence between JSF and CDI annotations.
+Each CDI annotation provides a description and link that provides helpful documentation.

-When developing portlets with CDI, it is possible to annotate Java classes as CDI managed beans with [`@Named`](http://docs.oracle.com/javaee/6/api/javax/inject/Named.html) with the following scopes:
+First, when developing portlets with CDI, it's possible to annotate Java classes as CDI managed beans with [`@Named`](http://docs.oracle.com/javaee/6/api/javax/inject/Named.html) with the following scopes: